FENECON Commercial 50 — Assembly and Operating Instructions

 This method can also be used to connect P,ave monitoring. |

-9.4. § 14a of the Energy Industry Act (EnWG)
+20.4.
+Section 14a of the Energy Industry Act (EnWG)

-The Inverter can be limited to a maximum reference power of 4.2 kW.
+The inverter can be limited to a maximum reference power of 4.2 kW.
 The digital input of the EMS must be assigned for this.

 |